 • Privacy: The company holds the property rather than the individual’s name appearing in public land registers.

 Important Corporate Tax note: A UAE company that derives income from property may be subject to UAE Corporate Tax at 9% on its net rental income and capital gains.
 Individual property investors are not subject to Corporate Tax.
-Holding property through a company therefore has a tax cost that must be weighed against the structural benefits.
+Holding property through a company therefore has a tax cost that must be weighed against the structural benefits, alongside the deductible expense rules that apply to property-holding entities.

 6. UAE Wills for Non-Muslim Expats